You have questions.

 WHAT IS THE DIVORCE PROCESS LIKE?

 Divorce is a legal proceeding which is filed in the Superior Court, usually in the County in which you and your spouse live.
 California has a 6 month waiting period which means that you cannot be legally restored to a single person—divorced—for 6 months from when the Petition for Divorce and Summons are served.
 However, even if you and your spouse agree on everything, it is very rare for a divorce to be completed within 6 months.
-Although all cases present unique issues, most cases take longer to work through the issues of property division, support, and child custody.
+Although all cases present unique issues, most cases take longer than 6 months to work through the issues of property division, support, and child custody.

 CAN MY SPOUSE BLOCK ME FROM OBTAINING A DIVORCE?